History of Claressa Shields in Timeline

 March 10, 2017: NABF Middleweight Title Victory

-On March 10, 2017, Claressa Shields faced Szilvia Szabados for the North American Boxing Federation middleweight title, and won by TKO.
-The fight was the main event on ShoBox, marking the first time a women's boxing bout was the main event on a United States premium network card.
+On March 10, 2017, Claressa Shields faced Szilvia Szabados for the North American Boxing Federation middleweight title and won by TKO.
+It was the first time a women's boxing bout was the main event on a United States premium network card.

-On June 16, 2017, Claressa Shields headlined the "Detroit Brawl," facing Sydney LeBlanc in her first scheduled eight-round bout and winning by decision after all eight rounds.
+On June 16, 2017, Claressa Shields headlined the "Detroit Brawl" facing Sydney LeBlanc in her first scheduled eight-round bout.
+Shields won the bout by decision after all eight rounds.

 August 4, 2017: WBC and IBF Super-Middleweight Titles

-On August 4, 2017, Claressa Shields defeated Nikki Adler at MGM Grand Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt, winning by TKO.
-The fight was broadcast on Showtime.
+On August 4, 2017, Claressa Shields defeated Nikki Adler by 5th round TKO at the MGM Grand Detroit for the WBC super-middleweight belt and the vacant IBF super-middleweight belt.

 2017: USA Today Female Fighter of the Year